okTurtles/dnschain/docs/Comparison.md

 - It is not very user friendly.
 Users are asked to manage a list of notaries.
 This list of notaries is stored locally on the computer, or even the browser.
 Managing this list is not feasible for most users.
 - It's not clear how well it protects (or can protect) if some notaries haven't yet cached the latest SSL certificate for a particular website.
-- It does not provide MITM protection on first-visit.
+- It does not provide MITM protection on first visit.
 - Waiting for group consensus means all connections have higher latency (slower page loads).
 - Both Convergence and Perspectives (see below) results in you sharing every website you visit with random third-parties.
 With DNSChain, if privacy is a concern, you can run your own server and only rely on it: it will provide both better performance and superior security.